svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_black_box_explanations.md

 Combining SHAP explanations with LLM-generated stories offers a novel way to enhance the interpretability of machine learning models.
 This approach is particularly valuable for data scientists who need to share the explanations with non-technical stakeholders (Responsible AI!). e encourage our readers to experiment with this methodology in their own models to gain deeper insights and share their experiences and templates with the community.

 Note: This approach is not specific to SHAP.
 You can use it with any other explainability tool, eg, [CounterfactualExplanations.jl](https://github.com/JuliaTrustworthyAI/CounterfactualExplanations.jl).
-All you need to do is to tweak the prompt template slightly - PRs welcome :)
+All you need to do is tweak the prompt template slightly - PromptingTools PRs welcome :)

 ---